koide3/hdl_graph_slam/README.md

 rosbag play --clock hdl_501_filtered.bag
 ```

 We also provide bag_player.py which adjusts the playback speed according to the processing speed of your PC.
-It allows processing data as fast as possible for your PC.
+It allows to process data as fast as possible for your PC.

 ```bash
 rosrun hdl_graph_slam bag_player.py hdl_501_filtered.bag
 ```

-You'll see a generated point cloud like:
+You'll see a point cloud like:

 <img src="imgs/top.png" height="256pix" /> <img src="imgs/birds.png" height="256pix" />